effusiveanam/SampleFlightBooking/README.md

 6. The browser will open and start running the testcases.

+<b>Sharing my approach to build this Project -</b>
+1. I basically tried to go through the requirement for the project.
+2. Defined the scope by eliminating the scenarios that is not mentioned in the requirement.
+3. Designed three test cases for three different destinations.
+4. Added project dependencies to the POM file.
+5. Generated the BaseTest class which basically contains the after and before test and methods for each of the test case run.
+6. Added the browser configurations in before test methods and report generation in after methods using Extent framework.
+7. Created different folders for logs and capturing screenshots and generating reports.
+8. Created different page elements for all the user actions.
+9. Created different page object page for adding all the locators.
+10. Created test classes for calling those methods to make the collective action for one test scenario.
+11. Added the testnG.xml to the folder to mention the test classes to run.

+<b>Chanllenges</b>
+It is a this small project build from scratch using Selenium with Java.
+Most challenging part was to develop the project structure so that it is easy to understand and to also make sure it follows the right coding protocols.

+<b>Pending</b>
+More assertions can be added for validations.

+<b>Screenshot</b>

 <img width="1709" alt="Screenshot 2024-03-19 at 4 11 11 PM" src="https://github.com/effusiveanam/SampleFlightBooking/assets/19259939/6efc19f1-b761-4187-8d39-f5b1326435b3">